 - According to the DCB Student Handbook, students are responsible for submitting their own work.
 Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles, and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
-The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred. - All work submitted in this course must be your own.
-When including information obtained from any external source, including Artificial Intelligence sources, you are expected to quote and cite that source accurately.
-Failure to cite sources accordingly will constitute academic dishonesty.
-For any use of artificial intelligence tools, the citation must include the "conversation" between student and tool in its entirety
+The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred. - Use of generative AI tools (e.g., ChatGPT, Google Gemini, etc) are encouraged during some assignments in this course.
+Learning to use AI appropriately and professionally is an important skill and I will provide tutorials and guidance as you develop these skills.
+Some things to note: - Results obtained from generative AI tools depend on multiple factors including the tool chosen and the quality of the prompt provided.
+Learning to create high-quality prompts is a skill that will take time to develop.